Foundation of a Public Limited Company

 Tax Structure of Public Limited Companies (PLC., Corp.) in Liechtenstein

 Stamp duty in the form of a sales charge of 1% must be paid by a Public Limited Company (PLC., Corp.) in Liechtenstein when it is formed and, secondly, if there is an increase in its capital.
-Notwithstanding this, no stamp duty requires to be paid on the first one million Swiss Francs.
+Notwithstanding this, no stamp duty is required to be paid on the first one million Swiss Francs.

 Following Liechtenstein‘s tax reform, the capital and coupon taxes have been abolished.
 Furthermore, tax is not payable on dividends or capital gains made through liquidation- or sale proceeds.